knutley/personal_AdJUST/README.md

 - Construct a corpus of EU pre-legislative documents filtered for environmental policy relevance
 - Manually annotate a representative subsample to identify environmental policy paradigms (neoclassical economics, green growth, evolutionary economics, post-growth)
-- Develop and apply computational classification methods (BERT and few-shot prompting) to classify paradigms across the full corpus
+- Develop and apply computational classification methods (presently, distilBERT, LegalBERT, RoBERTA-xlm) to classify paradigms across the full corpus
+- Use an LLM approach (model TBD) to validate BERT results
 - Analyse paradigm distribution patterns to assess EU policy coherence and identify tensions between economic and environmental priorities
-- Create an API and database for continued access to the corpus, thereby ensuring future research on the topic
+- Create an API and database for continued access to the corpus, thereby ensuring future research on the topic (Railway-hosted)

 ## Technical Approach

 ### Phase 1: Corpus Collection and Standardisation

 **Data Source:** EurLex Database - utilising the `eurlex` R package for efficient data sourcing
-    -
     - Code for the EurLex scrape entitled **reworking_eurlex_scrape.R**
     - Data produced from code entitled **deduplicated_scrape.csv**